 Sun Lakes Camera Club (SLCC) is the largest camera club in the Southeast Valley.
 Our members share an interest in photography that reaches beyond the casual snapshot.
 We appreciate the power and beauty of a great photo and share tips and constructive critiques to improve our images.
 We welcome all shooting styles and levels of experience.
-(October Banner Photo is by Herman Dirks).
+(April Banner Photo is "Ruby Beach, Washington" by Daniel Marz)

 Congratulations to our Photographers of the Year for 2018-2019!

 Digital: Class A: Janet Ballard.
 Class B: Shelley Hughes.
 Class C: Tom Jones

 Print: Class A: William Lewis.
 Class B: Dale Wiley.
 Class C:N/A

 Death Valley.
 Dinner at Stove Pipe Wells!